Young Farmer Profiles

 "Prior to starting the farm I didn't have a car by choice.
 At that time it wasn't about food or oil consumption, it was just where I was at in life.
 I don't believe in the wars that we wage.
 I'm not into imperialism.
 I believe global warming is happening, and pollution sucks," comments Courtney.
 "By choosing not driving a car I felt less connected to all those things."

-After her first growing season, Courtney set out to triple her acreage and double amybiketrailerher CSA membership - which she accomplished with the help of many willing and tilling volunteers.
+After her first growing season, Courtney set out to triple her acreage and double her CSA membership - which she accomplished with the help of many willing and tilling volunteers.
 In 2007, Courtney met the farming partner of her dreams, Kristen Yogg, and the CSA grew to 40 members.
 In 2008, Darryl Wong joined Freewheelin' Farm as Courtney took a year sabbatical to explore other interests.
 This year, Courtney is back and the three are drafting up a partnership, leasing an additional seven acres adjacent to their current one acre farm, and preparing to grow the Freewheelin' CSA to 100 members.

 Long before starting Freewheelin' Farm, and predating her time at Swanton Berry Farm, United Farm Workers, the Homeless Garden Project, and UC Santa Cruz's Center for Agroecology and Sustainable Food Systems program, Courtney explored the viability of CSAs as an undergraduate at UCSC while interning at the Rural Development Center.
 The experience prompted her to write her undergraduate thesis on why a CSA is not a viable business model.